Studying the radiation of a white dwarf star falling onto a black hole: Numerical results and discussion

+Formation of an accretion disk is a violent process and it is expected that some part of falling matter becomes hot and its bosonic component can not be still condensed.
+This is, indeed, the case.
+The condensate in bosonic part of an accretion disk becomes depleted.
+We have estimated, by using the classical field approximation \citep[e.g.][for review]{review}, how much matter turns into a thermal form.
+The noncondensed fraction in bosonic matter in accretion disk becomes about $10\%$ for the revolutions below $7$th and increase up to $20\%$ for the revolution $9$th and successive.

-Similar bursts of energy are visible while looking at the gravitational radiation power emitted by a binary black hole-white dwarf system, Fig. \ref{sumgrav}.
-However, the amount of energy radiated via gravitational waves remains a few orders of magnitudes lower than the energy emitted electromagnetically, compare Figs. \ref{sumgrav} and \ref{sumratio10} for the case of $M_{\rm BH}/m_{\rm wd} = 10$.
-For such a stellar-mass black hole-white dwarf systems a peak gravitational-wave luminosity at a periastron passage is of the order of $10^{33}\,$erg s$^{-1}$ (Fig.\ref{sumgrav}).
-For an intermediate-mass black holes ($M_{\rm BH}/m_{\rm wd} = 10^3$) case a peak of radiation power increases up to $10^{39}\,$erg s$^{-1}$.
-This is, not surprisingly, much less than the maximum gravitational-wave luminosity detected in GW150914 event, the first observation of gravitational waves from the merger of two stellar-mass black holes \cite{Abbott16}, which was $10^{56}\,$erg s$^{-1}$.
-Two years later LIGO and Virgo detectors made the first observation of a binary neutron star inspiral, known as the signal GW170817 \cite{Abbott17}.
+Similar bursts of energy are visible while looking at the gravitational radiation power emitted by a binary black hole-white dwarf system, Fig.~\ref{sumgrav}.
+However, the amount of energy radiated via gravitational waves remains several orders of magnitudes lower than the energy emitted electromagnetically, compare Figs.~\ref{sumgrav} and \ref{sumratio10}.
+For such a stellar-mass black hole-white dwarf system a peak gravitational-wave luminosity at a periastron passage is of the order of $10^{35}\,$erg/s (see Fig.~\ref{sumgrav}, where instantaneous values, according to Eq. (\ref{scalinggrav}), are shown).
+This is, not surprisingly, much less than the maximum gravitational-wave luminosity detected in GW150914 event, the first observation of gravitational waves from the merger of two stellar-mass black holes \citep{Abbott16}, which was $\sim 10^{56}\,$erg/s.
+Two years later LIGO and Virgo detectors made the first observation of a binary neutron star inspiral, known as the signal GW170817 \citep{Abbott17}.
 The energy radiated via gravitational waves in this event was estimated from below as $0.025 M_{\odot} c^2$.
-Combined with the knowledge of a duration of a gravitational wave signal, which lasted for approximately $100$ seconds, leads to average radiation power at least of the order of $10^{52}\,$erg s$^{-1}$.
-Merger of binary neutron stars was followed by a short $\gamma$-ray burst GRB 170817A \cite{Abbott17a} located in the same sky position, thus linking a short bursts of $\gamma$ rays to coalescence of neutron stars.
-The power radiated electromagnetically by GRB 170817A event was estimated as of the order of $10^{46}\,$erg s$^{-1}$, much less than the power radiated via gravitational waves.
+Combined with the knowledge of a duration of a gravitational wave signal, which lasted for approximately $100$ seconds, leads to average radiation power at least of the order of $10^{52}\,$erg/s.
+Merger of binary neutron stars was followed by a short $\gamma$-ray burst GRB 170817A \citep{Abbott17a} located in the same sky position, thus linking the short burst of $\gamma$ rays to coalescence of neutron stars.
+The power radiated electromagnetically by GRB 170817A event was estimated as of the order of $10^{46}\,$erg/s, much less than the power radiated via gravitational waves.